 It is possible to develop Alzheimers disease with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing Alzheimers disease.
 Currently, risk factors for Alzheimers disease include:

 Age is the most important known risk factor for developing Alzheimers disease.
-The number of people with Alzheimers disease doubles every five years beyond age 65 until age 85.
+The number of people with Alzheimers disease doubles every 5 years beyond age 65 until age 85.
 By age 85, almost 50% of all people have the disease.

 Alzheimers disease affects both men and women.
 Women may have a slightly higher risk of developing the disease than men.
 Some experts believe that this is because women live longer than men.

-Individuals with a parent or sibling with Alzheimers disease have a two- to three-times risk of developing the disease compared to the rest of the population.
+Individuals with a parent or sibling with Alzheimers disease have a 2-3 times risk of developing the disease compared to the rest of the population.
 In addition, there has been a clear genetic link established for an early-onset form of Alzheimers disease.
 This form of the disease occurs in people during their 30s, 40s, and early 50s.
 However, a specific gene has not yet been identified.
 One gene that has been implicated as being a major risk factor for late-onset Alzheimers disease is the ApoE4 gene.
 Additional genes likely play a role in the increased risk of Alzheimers disease.
 Scientists continue to study the role of genetic factors in the development of this disease.